This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Your emotions don’t require force or explanation.
 They respond to movement, awareness, and presence.

-Somatic practices reconnect you with your body and help emotions return to flow rather than remain stored.
+Somatic release reconnects you with your body and helps emotions return to flow rather than remain stored.
 With repeated use, your body learns it no longer needs to brace or carry unfinished experiences.

 Release becomes easier not because you try harder, but because safety becomes familiar.